Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

-The sky model consists of two components: (1) the diffuse emission is taken from the Global Sky Model \citep[][GSM]{de2008model} full-sky map at $750\,\mathrm{MHz}$; (2) the point source component is constructed by extending the GLEAM catalog, originally covering the southern sky, to full-sky coverage via a simple mirroring approach, and then scale source fluxes to $750\,\mathrm{MHz}$ assuming a uniform spectral index of $-2.3$.
+The sky model consists of two components: (1) the diffuse emission is taken from the Global Sky Model \citep[][GSM]{de2008model} full-sky map at $750\,\mathrm{MHz}$; (2) the point source component is constructed by extending the GLEAM catalog \citep{hurley2017galactic}, originally covering the southern sky, to full-sky coverage via a simple mirroring approach, and then scale source fluxes to $750\,\mathrm{MHz}$ assuming a uniform spectral index of $-2.3$.
 We represent the sky using the HEALPix pixelation scheme with $\texttt{Nside}=64$, which is sufficient for validating the analysis workflow.
-Additionally, we apply a $3\sigma$ truncation threshold for the Gaussian beam profile to discard weakly weighted pixels.
-This scheme results in each beam pointing covering approximately eight sky pixels.
+At each time sample, the beam is truncated at $3\sigma$ solely to identify the set of pixels receiving non-negligible signal; the full sky pixel set is the union of all per-sample covered pixels.
+For each data point, the beam intensity is then evaluated at every pixel in this set without further approximation.
+For the $2\times\mathrm{TOD}$ configuration, the telescope scanning at $5\,\mathrm{arcmin\,s}^{-1}$ yields approximately 5,700 time samples distributed across 473 sky pixels, ensuring the sky parameter estimation is well conditioned.

-This truncation, coupled with the beam's rapid angular decay and the deliberately modest map resolution, ensures that the number of retained sky map parameters remains significantly smaller than the number of data points.
-The result is an overdetermined system ($N_{\mathrm{data}} \gg N_{\mathrm{pixels}}$), which is favorable for numerical stability and tractability.
 Figures~\ref{fig: 1TOD setup} and \ref{fig: 2TOD setup} show the sky coverage and integrated beam intensity for the $1\times$TOD and $2\times$TOD configurations, respectively.
+Pixels in scan-overlap regions and near azimuth turnaround points accumulate beam contributions from multiple passes and therefore reach the highest integrated beam intensity, as shown in panel~(c) of Figures~\ref{fig: 1TOD setup} and \ref{fig: 2TOD setup}.
 In practical applications, higher resolutions or lower truncation thresholds may be used when more independent measurements are available -- for instance, more overlapping TODs or data from multiple telescopes.